≡ Menu

 This is why…

-You may want to consider avoiding applying for a no medical exam term life insurance policy and seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a medical condition like Psoriatic Arthritis.
+Suppose you have been diagnosed with Psoriatic Arthritis.
+In that case, you should be prepared to answer a series of medical questions about your condition and possibly allow a life insurance company to access your complete medical records to understand better how “mild” or “serious” your condition may be.
+It’s also why you may want to consider avoiding applying for a no-medical exam term life insurance policy and seeing how these policies tend to be more challenging to qualify for after someone has been diagnosed with a medical condition like Psoriatic Arthritis.

 Why do life insurance companies care if I’ve been diagnosed with Psoriatic Arthritis?

-The main reason why a life insurance company is going to “care” if you have been diagnosed with Psoriatic Arthritis is that according to the Nation Psoriasis Foundation or (NPF) individuals suffering from Psoriatic Arthritis are a 43% greater risk of suffering from a stroke and a 58% greater risk of suffering from some other “type” of cardiovascular issue which is obviously something that is going to cause a life insurance company to become a “bit” nervous.
+The main reason a life insurance company is going to “care” if you have been diagnosed with Psoriatic Arthritis is that, according to the Nation Psoriasis Foundation (NPF), individuals suffering from Psoriatic Arthritis are a 43% greater risk of suffering from a stroke and a 58% greater risk of suffering from some other “type” of cardiovascular issue, which is something that is going to cause a life insurance company to become a “bit” nervous.

-We wanted to take a moment and discuss what Psoriatic Arthritis is as well as highlight some of the most common symptoms/complications of this disease so that we can get a better idea of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+For this reason, we wanted to take a moment to discuss Psoriatic Arthritis and highlight some of its most common symptoms/complications to understand better what a life insurance underwriter will be looking for when deciding on your life insurance application.

 Psoriatic Arthritis Defined: